FialhoSJ/FialhoSJ/README.md

 - 👋 Hi, I’m @FialhoSJ
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on any company
 - 📫 How to reach me Email: ffialho266@gmail.com.

 <!---